 Classics and Philosophy Combined Ph.D.
 Program

 The Classics and Philosophy Program is a combined Ph.D. program, offered by the departments of Philosophy and of Classics at Yale, for students wishing to pursue graduate study in ancient Greek and Roman philosophy.
+The program is overseen by an interdepartmental committee consisting of professors Tim Clarke, Verity Harte, and Brad Inwood, as well as the Director of Graduate Studies for Classics and the Director of Graduate Studies for Philosophy.
 Suitably qualified students may apply for entry to the program either through the Philosophy Department for the Philosophy Track, details of which are given below, or through the Classics Department for the Classics Track.
+Applicants who are uncertain as to which of the two tracks best suits their qualifications and interests are advised to seek further advice from Professors Clarke, Harte, or Inwood.

-Applicants for the Philosophy track of the combined program must satisfy the general requirements for admission to the Philosophy graduate program, in addition to the requirements of the Philosophy track of the combined program.
-Applicants for the Classics track of the combined program must satisfy the general requirements for admission to the Classics graduate program, in addition to the requirements of the Classics track of the combined program.
+Applicants for the Philosophy Track of the combined program must satisfy the general requirements for admission to the Philosophy graduate program, in addition to the requirements of the Philosophy track of the combined program.
+Applicants for the Classics Track of the combined program must satisfy the general requirements for admission to the Classics graduate program, in addition to the requirements of the Classics Track of the combined program.
 Applicants to the combined program are strongly encouraged to submit a writing sample on a topic in ancient philosophy.
 Applicants interested in the combined program should indicate this at the time of application; admission to the program cannot normally be considered after an offer of admission is made.

 Requirements of the Philosophy Track of the Classics and Philosophy Program

-Greek and Latin Proficiency Tests in Greek and/or Latin
+Proficiency Tests in Greek and Latin

 Modern Languages

-1. Translation examinations in Greek and Latin, based on the Philosophy Track Reading List, by the beginning of the 6th term in residence.
+• Translation examinations in Greek and Latin, based on the Philosophy Track Reading List, by the beginning of the 6th term in residence.

-2. An oral examination in Greek and Latin based on the Philosophy Track Reading List, by the end of the 6th term in residence.
+• An oral examination in Greek and Latin based on the Philosophy Track Reading List, by the end of the 6th term in residence.

-3. Two qualifying papers, one of which must be in ancient philosophy and one of which must be on a philosophical topic other than ancient philosophy, by the end of the 5th term in residence.
+• Two qualifying papers, one of which must be in ancient philosophy and one of which must be on a philosophical topic other than ancient philosophy, one due for submission by the end of the 5th term in residence, the second by the end of the 6th term in residence.

 Timing